edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/AppFunctionContextAPI.md

 `LoggingClient() logger.LoggingClient`

 Returns a `LoggingClient` to leverage logging libraries/service utilized throughout the EdgeX framework.
-The SDK has initialized everything so it can be used to log `Trace`, `Debug`, `Warn`, `Info`, and `Error` messages as appropriate.
+The SDK has initialized everything, so it can be used to log `Trace`, `Debug`, `Warn`, `Info`, and `Error` messages as appropriate.

 !!! example "Example - LoggingClient"
     ```go